Come worship with us and experience Christ's life!

-This week, Pastor Don Steve will be giving a message entitled, "The Obedience of Faith".
-We will also have our Neighborhood Church Groups after the service, a place where we can share about our lives together in smaller groups and pray for one another.
+This week, Elder Rob Parlante will be giving a bible message.
+We will also have Neighborhood Church Groups after the service; a place where we can share about our lives together in smaller groups and pray for one another.

-Grace Christian Church meets in Freehold, NJ.
+Grace Christian Church meets in Freehold, NJ every Sunday at 9:30am.
 For directions, click here.

 by Rob Parlante

 Jesus uses the phrase Follow Me about 19 times in the Gospels.
 In the majority of these instances, He is addressing the Apostles.
 He is assembling the Apostles to be with Him so He can teach them and reveal God’s plan of salvation to them.
 The plan that He would die be buried and raised on the third day for the forgiveness of sins.
 And by faith in Christ death, burial and resurrection, one receives eternal life being born again.
 Follow Me is an introduction to Jesus.
 It’s the start of having a relationship with Him which leads to having a more intimate relationship with Him.
 In one particular instance Jesus uses this phrase as He encounters the “Rich Young Ruler”.
 This man was seeking eternal life.
 He was searching for the meaning of life.
 Let’s look at Matt 19:16-22.